Caravanning in Bad Weather Tips

 Be aware of local equipment rules

 European countries are prepared for dealing with wintry conditions and they require drivers to be similarly equipped.
 Once you’ve chosen your destination, map out your route to determine the countries you’ll be driving through.
-Then check the RAC’s Driving Abroad in Winter guide for information on the equipment you will need to take.
+Then check the our winter touring guide for information on the equipment you will need to take.

 A note when buying snow chains: make sure you are comfortable with how to fit them.
 So ‘try before you buy’ and have a couple of further ‘dry-runs’ at fitting them shortly before you set off as a reminder.

 Preparing your caravan

 Ahead of your ski holiday there's a number of checks you should make to safeguard against problems while away:

 - Check carefully for frost damage, burst pipes, and interior mould.

 - Tyres on a stationary vehicle can deteriorate quicker than on vehicles that are used regularly, so look out for any bald patches and signs of wall cracking.

 - Make sure the running gear is in good working order.

 - Consider replacing your battery: You will probably use extra heating and lighting on a winter motorhome trip, which can take its toll.
 So do check for signs of wear and tear.